PSBP-Library/psbp001/README.md

 The program concepts can

 - be implemented in various ways without changing the program definitions,
-- be extended by need.
+- be extended by need,
 - be effectful ones.

 ### Functions and Programs